DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_10_Deploying_network_workloads.md

 ## Scenario

 The employees in the IT department at Contoso need to be able to access server systems outside of business hours to correct issues that arise during weekends or holidays.
-Some of the employees are using computers that aren't members of the contoso.com domain.
+Some of the employees are using computers that aren't members of the ```contoso.com``` domain.
 Other users are running non-Windows operating systems on their computers.
-To enable remote access for these users, you must deploy a secure VPN solution using the SSTP VPN protocol.
+To enable remote access for these users, you will provide remote access to Windows Admin Center and secure it with Web Application Proxy and deploy a secure VPN solution using the SSTP VPN protocol.

 You are a web server administrator for Contoso and your company is preparing to deploy a new intranet web application on an internal web server.
 You need to verify the server configuration and install IIS.
 The website must be accessible using a friendly DNS name and all web connections to and from the server must be encrypted.